Qumulo/file_transfer_tool/README.md

 ### 3. Install the prerequisite python libraries

-From a terminal window, run
+From a terminal window, `cd` to the folder where you cloned/installed file_transfer_tool and then run

 ```
 pip install -r requirements.txt